noahflk/audiocasts/README.md

 yarn run dev
 ```

-This command configured the application and the database. **Important:** don't forget to configure the `.env` file
+This command configured the application and the database.
-before running this command.

 ```shell
 php artisan audiocasts:init